craftcms/docs/docs/commerce/4.x/variants-fields.md

 Commerce Variants fields have the following settings:

 - **Sources** – the product types whose variants you want to relate entries from.
 (Default is “All”.)
+- **Min Relations** – the minimum number of variants that must be selected.
+(Default is none.)
-- **Limit** – the maximum number of products that can be related with the field at once.
+- **Max Relations** – the maximum number of variants that can be selected.
 (Default is no limit.)
 - **Selection Label** – the label to be shown on the field’s selection button.
-(Default is “Add a variant.)
+(Default is “Add a variant”.)
+- **Validate related product variants** – whether validation errors on selected variants should prevent the source element from being saved.
+(Default is un-checked.)

+### Advanced

+- **Allow self relations** – whether the source element should be able to select itself in this field.

 ## The Field